Tearsheet

 Sergio Vaccaro, Executive Vice President and Chief Financial Officer

-Mr. Vaccaro was appointed Executive Vice President and Chief Financial Officer of Ponce Financial Group, Inc. and Ponce Bank on June 1, 2022.
-Prior to this role, he held a variety of positions at HSBC since 2013, including CFO of Private Bank Americas from 2015 to May 2022, Head of Financial Planning and Analysis, and Deputy CFO of Private Bank.
-Before joining HSBC, Mr. Vaccaro held senior roles at Morgan Stanley and Citigroup.
-He majored in Accounting at the University of Buenos Aires and earned an MBA from Cornell University.
+Mr. Vaccaro was appointed Executive Vice President and Chief Financial Officer of Ponce Financial Group, Inc. and Ponce Bank effective June 1, 2022.
+He brings 27 years of accounting experience, including 15 years in senior roles at prominent financial institutions.
+Prior to joining Ponce Financial Group, Mr. Vaccaro held various positions at HSBC since 2013, most recently as CFO of Private Bank Americas from 2015 to May 2022.
+His experience also includes senior financial roles at Morgan Stanley and Citigroup.

 Luis Gerardo Gonzalez, Jr., Executive Vice President and Chief Operating Officer

 Mr. Gonzalez was appointed Executive Vice President and Chief Operating Officer of Ponce Financial Group, Inc. and Ponce Bank effective April 1, 2022.
-He has over 15 years of experience with the Office of the Comptroller of the Currency (OCC), where he held various roles including Team Leader/Supervisory National Bank Examiner and Acting Assistant Deputy Comptroller.
-Mr. Gonzalez received his commission as a National Bank Examiner in 2012 and is a graduate of The University of Texas at El Paso.
+He has over 15 years of experience with the Office of the Comptroller of the Currency (OCC), where he served in various roles, including Team Leader / Supervisory National Bank Examiner and Acting Assistant Deputy Comptroller.
+Mr. Gonzalez is a graduate of The University of Texas at El Paso.

 AI Analysis | Feedback